cloudquery/cloudquery/website/pages/docs/deployment/kestra.md

 With this in place, remember to click `Save` again.
 Your CloudQuery sync will now be run on a regular schedule.

-## More information
+## Next steps

 This tutorial was just a quick introduction to help you get started with a CloudQuery deployment on Kestra.
 For more information, check out the [CloudQuery docs](/docs) and the [Kestra docs](https://kestra.io/docs/).
+To productionize your Kestra deployment, you will likely need to deploy it to a cloud container environment, such as Kubernetes.
+For more information, see the [Kestra Deployment with Kubernetes guide](https://kestra.io/docs/administrator-guide/deployment/kubernetes).